marysaka/vdmtool/README.md

 * 14 CC2 - See pin 1 ↑

 You can get away without decoupling and with only connecting one of the duplicated pins.
 The exposed pad is NC.

+#### Reclaimer Labs Board
+Alternatively, you can also use the [Relaimer Labs](https://www.tindie.com/products/reclaimerlabs/usb-c-power-delivery-phy-breakout-board/) board.

+* 1 VBUS → Arduino D4
+* 2 VPU → Arduino 3V3
+* 3 VDD → Arduino 3V3
+* 4 GND → Arduino GND
+* 5 INT_N → Arduino D12
+* 6 SCL → Arduino A5
+* 7 SDA → Arduino A4
+* 8 GND → Arduino GND

+# Cabling
+Not all USB-C Cables are alike.
+For this you will need a SuperSpeed or Thunderbolt cable.
+These may or may not be marked as such.
+(White Apple cables don't work for example).
+If you get no output from a vdm command but output otherwise looks ok: try another cable.

 # Interface